laraning/flame/README.md

         return ['text' => 'Hi there!
 This is a Twinkle!'];
     }
 ```

+Since there is the same action defined for the current route action running, it will use reflection to run the method and
+pass the data as an array.
+So you can then use it inside your Twinkle as a [Blade variable](https://laravel.com/docs/5.7/blade#displaying-data).

 ## Current development status
 - [x] Finish core development.